ligato/vpp-agent/docs/kvscheduler/debugging.md

 ## CRUD verification mode

 The KVScheduler allows to verify the correctness of CRUD operations provided by descriptors.
-If enabled, the scheduler will trigger verification inside the post-processing stage of every transaction.
-The values changed (created/update/deleted) by the transaction are re-read (using `Retrieve` methods from descriptors) and compared to verify that they are indeed equal to what was the intent of the transaction.
-A failed check could either mean that the affected values have been changed externally - but that is unlikely given that values are re-read practically immediately after the changes have been applied - or, far more likely, that some of the CRUD operations of the corresponding descriptor(s) are not implemented correctly.
+If enabled, the KVScheduler will trigger verification inside the post-processing stage of every transaction.
+The values changed by the transaction (i.e the created / updated / deleted values) are re-read (using the `Retrieve` methods from descriptors) and compared to the intended values to verify that they have been applied correctly.
+A failed check may mean that the affected values have been changed by some external entity or, more likely, that some of the CRUD operations of the corresponding descriptor(s) are not implemented correctly.
+Note that since the SB values are re-read  practically immediately after the changes have been applied, it is very unlikely that an external entity has changed them.

 The verification mode is costly - `Retrieve` operations are run after every transaction for descriptors with changed values - therefore it is disabled